The Pulse of K-Entertainment

 #K-Drama 2026#CJ ENM#SBS#K-Drama Remakes#Crash Course in Romance#My Mister#Stove League

 K-dramas are no longer winning overseas only by getting subtitled and exported.
 In 2026, Korean drama IP is being rebuilt market by market across Asia, with My Mister (나의 아저씨) remade for China, Stove League (스토브리그) rebuilt as a Japan-Korea co-production, and Crash Course in Romance (일타 스캔들) heading into Thailand next week.
 That clustering matters.
 It suggests local broadcasters and streamers now see proven Korean stories as adaptable infrastructure, not just finished imports.
-The Fact's April 30 industry roundup tied those three cases together in one frame, and it is hard to read the pattern any other way.
+According to The Fact's April 30 industry roundup, those three cases now sit in one frame, and it is hard to read the pattern any other way.
 This is not a one-off remake cycle.
 This looks more like the point where Korean scripted IP stopped being a product that travels and became a format business that regional players want to own for themselves.

 2026 Is the Year the Pattern Became Obvious